Siege of Moscow (1382): Background

 The siege of Moscow in 1382 was motivated by khan Tokhtamysh's desire to punish Muscovy for its audacity to challenge the authority of the Golden Horde at the Battle of Kulikovo (1380).
 Even though it was his rival warlord Mamai who was defeated at Kulikovo, and Tokhtamysh personally defeated Mamai the next year at the Battle of the Kalka River (1381) to become the undisputed khan of the Golden Horde, he wanted to make Moscow an example of what happened if anyone dared defy Mongol supremacy over the principalities.
 Tokhtamysh allied himself (in part through coercion) with the princes of Tver, Ryazan, and Nizhny Novgorod against Muscovy, and launched a surprise attack on the city in 1382.
 Prince Dmitry Donskoy, who had led his largely Muscovite army to a pyrrhic victory at Kulikovo two years earlier, abandoned his capital and fled north, leaving the dismayed citizens of Moscow to ask a Lithuanian prince named Ostei (or Ostej), a grandson of Algirdas, to lead the defence.
+(Note: "With more common sense than valour, Dmitriy Donskoi withdrew northward, leaving the people of his capital to their fate.
+In their consternation, they turned to a Lithuanian prince, Ostei, to lead the defence of the city.")

 The Tale of the Invasion of Tokhtamysh contains an account of the 1382 siege of Moscow.
 As the khan's forces drew nearer, it narrates:

 [Among the Russian princes there was] not unity, but distrust.
 And then, the pious prince [Dmitry Donskoy] came to an understanding and enlightenment, and after consideration, became perplexed and lost in thought, thereafter he became afraid to take a stand against the tsar [Tokhtamysh] himself.
 And he did not go to battle against him, and did not raise his hands against the tsar, but went to his city Pereyaslavl, and from there—past Rostov, and then, I will say, hastily to Kostroma. (...)
 The townspeople [of Moscow] were agitated and raged like drunkards.
 Some wanted to stay, shutting themselves up in the city, while others thought to flee.
 And a great strife broke out between those and others: some with belongings rushed to the city, while others fled from the city, robbed.